pavelkogan/blog-posts/2014-07-09-haskell-development-nix.md

 title: Haskell development with Nix
 ---

 Haskell development with cabal was greatly improved by the addition of cabal sandboxes, but cabal hell and issues with non-Haskell dependencies persist.
-For example, building the gtk bindings is impossible with the latest version of cabal, which I was forced to work around by installing them with the system package manager.
-When the necessary packages at the right version are unavailable in the package manager, though, an alternative solution needs to be found.
+For example, building the gtk bindings is impossible with the latest version of cabal; I was forced to work around this by installing them with the system package manager.
+When the necessary packages at the right version are unavailable in the package manager though, an alternative solution needs to be found.
 Enter [Nix](https://nixos.org/nix/).

 I actually first encountered Nix a few years ago, trying out [NixOS](https://nixos.org/) for a while before returning to better supported distributions.
 Even now, the downsides seem to outweigh the advantages, at least for a single-user system, but with recent attention to using Nix for Haskell development, I decided to try using it solely for that, without dedicating my entire system to NixOS.